This basil simple syrup is simple, delicious, and easy to make with just three ingredients.

-Basil simple syrup is the perfect way to use any spare basil you might have leftover from a recipe.
+Basil simple syrup is the perfect way to use any spare basil you might have leftover from another recipe.
 And if you grow your own basil, well, you can make your own basil syrup all summer long!
-I like experimenting with different varieties of basil–Thai basil imparts the licorice-y flavor of anise, while lemon basil adds just a hint of citrus to the syrup.

-The best part about making basil simple syrup is that it's as easy as making a regular simple syrup - you just add a handful of basil leaves to the sugar and water.
+The best part about making basil simple syrup is that it's as easy as making a regular simple syrup - you just add a handful of basil leaves to the sugar and water mixture.
 Here's how you do it: